fbpx

 Cleary, PeruShould I wear hiking boots or hiking shoes?
 What about sneakers?

 This depends on the trip and your personal preference.
-On our more challenging hikes and treks where we are on the trail for 5-8 hours or on rocky terrain, we really prefer our guests wear boots.
+On our more challenging hikes and trekking tours where we are on the trail for 5-8 hours or on rocky terrain, we really prefer our guests wear boots.
 The ankle support will help protect against injury and give you more stability on steeper ascents and descents.
-On less strenuous walking trips, you could get by with hiking shoes (but we still prefer the ankle support on boots).
+On less strenuous walking tours, you could get by with hiking shoes (but we still prefer the ankle support on boots).
 Unlike regular sneakers, both hiking boots and hiking shoes offer a stiffer sole, which provides more stability and helps prevent soreness in the bottoms of your feet, especially when hiking or walking multiple days in a row.
 They also have more traction on the sole to better grip whatever terrain you’re walking on.
 Sneakers have smoother, softer soles, which may be slippery on rocks or wet surfaces.
 Bring sneakers or other casual shoes for dinner or walking around town during free time in the itinerary.
 Whether hiking shoes or boots, definitely make sure they are broken in before the trip to prevent blisters and hot spots from ruining an amazing hike.
 (Also, bring good, wool socks.)

 What about toiletries?